 The physical distribution and alignment of the production machines is dynamic.
 The field will be organized as described in Section 3.1.
-The referee box will determine the assignment of the machines to the zones at the beginning of a game randomly.
-The machines will then be placed anywhere within their assigned zone (similar on both sides of the field mirrored at the field's Y-axis).
+The referee box will determine the assignment of the machines to the zones at the beginning of a game randomly (Section 3.2.2).
 The color for cap and ring stations will be randomized prior to each match.
-The processing time of each production step (i.e. per ring color and per cap mounting machine) will be determined in the same way.
+The processing time of each production step (i.e., per ring color and per cap mounting machine) will be determined in the same way.
 The target delivery slide will be randomized per order.
 During the setup phase (cf. Section 5.4) each team has the responsibility to fill the input magazines on their base station.
 The elements may only be touched by a robot or by designated persons after the game has started.